thorrak/brewpi-esp8266/docs/Selecting an ESP Board.md

 you'll have that much more room to tinker.

 ### ESP-01
-This thing is the granddaddy of the ESP boards.
-Originally purposed for use as a serial-to-WiFi bridge for things such as the Arduino, this is probably the most common board in the ESP8266 family, and the one most people have familiarity with.
+This thing is the granddaddy of the popular ESP boards.
+Originally purposed for use as a serial-to-WiFi bridge for things such as the Arduino, this is probably the most common board in the ESP8266 family, and is certainly the one most people have familiarity with.

 Unfortunately, this thing also only has 2 GPIO pins, 512kb of flash, no UART